CAMPERVANNING IN ITALY: EVERYTHING YOU NEED TO KNOW

 - Camper vans weighing over 3.5 tonnes and under 12 tonnes: in urban areas, the speed limit is 50 km/h (31 mph); on minor out-of-town roads 80 km/h (50 mph); on major out-of-town roads 80 km/h (50 mph); on motorways 100 km/h (62 mph).

 - Tolls: Most autostrada/motorways require a toll.
-Toll prices are determined on the distance you travel, so on entering a motorway will need to collect a ticket from an automated machine, and the ticket must then be presented at the toll gate upon exit. where a toll can be calculated.
-Tolls can be paid by cash, credit card, prepaid card or by electronic tags.
+Toll prices are determined by the distance you travel, so on entering a motorway will need to collect a ticket from an automated machine, and the ticket must then be presented at the toll gate upon exit. where a toll can be calculated.
+Tolls can be paid by cash, credit card, prepaid card or electronic tags.

 - Be aware of the Limited Traffic Zones (Zona Traffico Limitato/ ZTL) that are in many major cities, eg. Rome and Florence.
 These zones are in place to reduce traffic congestion and to slow the decay of the historic centres.
-All RENTED VEHICLES cannot enter these zones regardless of timings shown on the signs.
+All RENTED VEHICLES cannot enter these zones regardless of the timings shown on the signs.
 Cameras at the ZTL boundary automatically record the violation and issue a fine to the registered vehicle.
 See Below ZTL for Rome and Florence.